The Amazing Rise of Medco Energi

 ExxonMobil that began as Standard Oil of New Jersey is also another descendant of the original Standard Oil company.
 Standard Oil of New Jersey changed its name to Exxon in 1972, and later on, Exxon became ExxonMobil after it merged with Mobil Oil in 1999.

 Operating in 58 countries, ExxonMobil has about 71,000 employees.
-It produces about 2.3 million BOE of oil and gas daily.
+It produced 2.4 million barrels of crude oil and natural gas liquids and 8.3 billion SCF of gas per day in 2022.
 The company is based in Irving, Texas.

 ROYAL DUTCH SHELL